cabforum/smime/SBR.md

 The CA MAY include `GeneralName` entries of type `dirName` provided that the information contained in the `Name` complies with the requirements set forth in the appropriate subsection of [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) according to the type of Certificate.
 Additionally, information contained in the `Name` SHALL be validated according to [Section 3.1](#31-naming), [Section 3.2.3](#323-authentication-of-organization-identity), and/or [Section 3.2.4](#324-authentication-of-individual-identity), as appropriate for the Certificate Type.

-For Legacy and Multipurpose Generation Certificates, then the CA MAY include `otherName` entries of any type, provided that the CA has validated the field value according to its CP and/or CPS.
+For Legacy and Multipurpose Generation profiles, then the CA MAY include `otherName` entries of any type, provided that the CA has validated the field value according to its CP and/or CPS.

 The CA SHALL NOT include `GeneralName` entries that do not conform to the requirements of this section.